-JavaScript API reference
+JavaScript API Reference

 The public surface of @jolars/eunoia.
 This page catalogs the exported functions and their options; the shipped TypeScript definitions remain the exhaustive, field-level source.
 New here?
 Start with the JavaScript quickstart.